Relay Contact Burnishing

 In order of failure, properly sequenced and non-abused relays have the following issues:

 2.)
 Welding or contact pitting from lightning, tube arcs, or hot switching.
 This is around 9 or 10 percent.
 This number has gone up with the proliferation of Chinese tubes, which have an unusually high arcing problem.
-At times it is customer induced (switching an antenna switch while transmitting) or lightning induced.
+At times it is customer induced (switching an antenna switch while transmitting), equipment induced (radios that switch while RF is present), or lightning induced.

 3.)
 Mechanically induced problems from mechanical shock (dropping the item or device) or mechanical abuse (installing a cabinet screw that pushes into the relay).
-This is a very small number, requiring carelessness or human error.
+This is a very small number, requiring careless handling or human error.

 4.)
 Open coils.
 This is very rare, but it happens.

 5.)
 Contamination of pole pieces with oxides or deposits that causes the moving armature piece to lodge against the pole and stick.
 This has happened a few times with the rotor on my large tower.
-The cure is a shot of WD-40 on the pole (not the contacts) and drawing a thin hard cardboard back and forth between the pole and armature while forcing the armature down by hand.
-I initially thought this was a magnetized pole, because the pole appeared "sticky" or to capture and hold the armature
+The cure is a shot of WD-40 on the magnet pole (not the contacts) and drawing a thin hard cardboard back and forth between the magnet pole and armature, while forcing the armature down by hand.
+I initially thought this was a magnetized pole, because the pole appeared "sticky", causing the pole to capture and hold the armature.

 1.)
 Weakening of beryllium copper contact carriers by flexing.
-I have seen this when excessive current heats the beryllium copper to the point of oxidation and discoloration.
+I have seen excessive current heat beryllium copper contact bars to the point of discoloration.
 I have found a few relays particularly sensitive to RF heating of contact carrier bars.
 The relay used in Ameritron power line transfer makes a very poor RF relay at very high power, despite its robust appearance.
 At about 8-9 amperes on steady 10 MHz carrier for five minutes, the contact bars in the AC power relay will overheat.
-This same relay is fine at 30 amperes 60 Hz AC (the actual application) yet when operated at higher radio frequencies current or duty cycle must be substantially reduced.
+This same relay is fine at 30 amperes 60 Hz AC (the actual application), yet when operated at higher radio frequencies, relay contact current or duty cycle must be substantially reduced.
 Why the poor RF performance?
 This particular power relay is designed for high switching currents with high contact pressures, not RF conductivity.
+The contact bars have too much RF resistance, even though DC resistance is very low.

 Even the proposed solution is strange, reversing coil leads.
 If we reverse coil leads, unless we apply a reverse field above the magnetic material's coercivity, nothing changes.
-If we did change magnetism, it would simply reverse the field.
+If we did change magnetism by reversing leads, it would simply reverse the field and magnetize with reversed polarity.

 Removing a magnetic field (without heating or hammering) requires exposure to a gradually decreasing alternating field!
 TV sets with CRT's use a decreasing alternating field to degauss the CRT mask.
 As a rule demagnetization progressively occurs only when the magnet is exposed to cyclic fields sufficient to move the core away from the linear part of the magnetic B-H curve, gradually walking the alternating field down to zero.

-In the 1980's I managed a meter manufacturing operation.
+In the 1980's I managed a meter manufacturing division.
 We manufactured and calibrated meter movements.
-I designed devices to "charge" magnets to controlled levels, allowing us to calibrate meter movements and meters.
+I helped design devices to "charge" magnets to controlled levels, allowing us to calibrate meter movements and meters.
 When we went past the desired level of magnetization, we had to erase the field magnet to low levels with AC and start over, gradually stepping up the charge.
-DC fields up, and AC fields down.
-Of course there are other tricks to remove magnetism, like heating or physical shock, but none would work with an electromagnet.
+DC fields up, and AC or sharply pulsed reversed fields down.
+Of course there are other tricks to remove magnetism, like heating or physical shock, but none would work calibrating a permanent magnet to a precise flux level.

 Contact Materials

-Pretty much any material that reduces pitting (arcing during switching) makes receiving contact problems more of a problem.
-Conversely any material that makes low voltage low pressure connections better is damaged easily by hot switching or arcs.
+Pretty much any material that reduces pitting (arcing during switching) increases receiving contact connection problems.
+Conversely, any material that makes better low-voltage low-pressure connections is more easily damaged by abrasive rubbing, hot-switching, or arcs.

 Failure to Connect on Receive